 History of Geometry Dash: A Journey Through Time

-Geometry Dash is a series of five video games developed by Sweden-based developer Robert Topala, and published by his company, RobTop Games.
-The principal game, Geometry Dash, it is a rhythm-based platforming game which currently has 21 official levels and has more than 40 million online levels made by players.
-Check out the full version for new levels, soundtracks, achievements, online level editor and much much more!
-The following is a rundown of all of the available levels:
+Geometry Dash is a series of five video games developed by Sweden-based developer Robert Topala and originally released on mobile devices in August 2013 by his company, RobTop Games.
+The game quickly gained popularity as an addictive, fast-paced platformer centered around dodging obstacles to a background soundtrack.
+It has inspired numerous fans and content creators with its rhythm-based platform gameplay.
+The principal game, Geometry Dash, is a rhythm-based platformer game that currently has 21 official levels and has more than 40 million online levels made by players.
+In particular, all official levels have been released, including:

 - Stereo Madness (Easy 1☆)